 Not a single vehicle was encountered on the lane, which ended at the second of two farms that were close to each other.
 From here the way was not clear apart from a yellow arrow on a post, but that guided me to the start of an ancient hedgerow alongside a completely overgrown track, the route of which was easy to follow across various pastures.
 Beyond a sizeable lake with wildfowl and a fringe of water lilies, yet it was not marked on my map, I reached the isolated Trawscoed farmhouse, where a stone track commenced.
 The forest I expected to walk beside now lay in three-metre lengths piled high beside the track.
 At one point in the latter a large puddle contained hundreds of small tadpoles.

 It was getting on for lunch time and the sight of the water of the pool reminded me that apart from the earlier lake I hadn’t seen much that I could use.
-In the current conditions, which right now were rather hot and airless, every ditch and tiny stream along the way had been bone dry, but I would soon be approaching the valley of the Afon Erwent, which I prayed would be a sufficiently large enough river to have running water.
+In the current un-Welsh weather conditions, at this minute rather hot and airless, every ditch and tiny stream along the way had been bone dry, but I would soon be approaching the valley of the Afon Erwent, which I prayed would be a sufficiently large enough river to have running water.

 It was a great relief when I could see that the river had ample water for making my soup and filling my flask; all that was lacking was shade from the sun.
-My continuing way westwards was no longer easy, as the green track was disused and overgrown, making it necessary to pick a way through rough grass and rushes next to it.
+My continuing way westwards was no longer easy, as the green track was disused and overgrown, making it necessary to pick a way alongside it through rough grass and rushes.
 It was in fact the same bridleway that I had given up trying to follow in the opposite direction thirty years previously!
-(See Day 2, https://snowdoniabackpacking.wordpress.com/1987-northern-arenigs-from-carrog/ ) My aim now was to reach a point where a gate crosses the little east-to-west Llanuwchllyn to Trawsfynydd road, the road that I had gone to such pains in the planning stage to avoid walking on.
+(See Day 2, https://snowdoniabackpacking.wordpress.com/1987-northern-arenigs-from-carrog/.)
+My aim now was to reach a point where a gate crosses the little east-to-west Llanuwchllyn to Trawsfynydd road, the road that I had gone to such pains in the planning stage to avoid walking on.
 Such was the poor state of the bridleway that I lost it completely and completed this section by descending rough grass hillsides.

 Only a few hundred metres along the lane I turned right onto a stone track that headed north-westwards into Blaen-Lliw (which as far as I can make out is the name for this section of the Lliw valley).
 Large numbers of sheep grazed the adjacent hillsides.
 On reaching a derelict farm I had a choice of staying on the track, which led through a forest, or taking what was marked on the map as a footpath, that online reports stated was non-existent on the land.
 Warnings were given for boggy ground whichever way I went, although that would not be a problem today, but what clinched it for me were the alternatives of easy track or rough grassland.